NBA postpones 5 more games; Young, Vogel enter protocols - WHIZ News

 They joined Isaac Okoro and Evan Mobley, who entered the protocols previously.

-Vogel won’t be on the bench when his Lakers play Sunday at Chicago.
+Vogel wasn’t on the bench when his Lakers played Sunday at Chicago.
 David Fizdale will coach in Vogel’s place, the Lakers said.
-The Bulls are returning to the court after having two games postponed last week.
-Through Saturday’s games, those were the only games the NBA had pushed back during this outbreak — with more than 50 players placed on the protocols list in recent days.
+The Bulls returned to the court after having two games postponed last week.

-But on Sunday, the league added significantly to the list of postponements, with teams simply not having enough players to compete.
-Brooklyn alone has 10 players — plus some staff — in the protocols.
+A number of assistant coaches and referees are also in the protocols, along with the 75 players.
+Among the players added Sunday was Golden State’s Andrew Wiggins, who was reluctantly vaccinated before the season to play home games in San Francisco.

+In Phoenix on Sunday, officials Zach Zarba and Eric Dalen were both scheduled to work the Suns game against Charlotte but were later put into the protocols.
+Bill Kennedy was brought in to work the game as part of a two-man crew with Brent Barnaky.

 Brooklyn’s list of players in protocols includes Kevin Durant, James Harden and — even though he’s still not yet able to play — Kyrie Irving, who has sat out all season for not complying with New York City’s vaccine mandate.
 The team reversed course Friday and said Irving would be welcomed back “for games and practices in which he is eligible to participate,” knowing he’d still miss two games at the Knicks and trips to Toronto and Golden State.